Effective from: May 2018

 Data protection impact assessments

-We will carry out data protection impact assessments for new projects or new uses of personal data that involve the use of new approaches, technologies and/or third-party suppliers, and the processing involved is likely high risk in terms of the rights and freedoms of data subjects under the GDPR.
+We will carry out data protection impact assessments for new projects or new uses of personal data that involve the use of new approaches, technologies and/or third-party suppliers, and the processing involved is likely high risk in terms of the rights and freedoms of data subjects under the Data Protection Act 2018.
 Data protection impact assessments will be overseen by the Data Protection Officer.

 Data breach notification